Carlos Salzedo: Early life and education

 Salzedo's father, by then a respected voice teacher, decided Salzedo should take up a second instrument, and the harp was chosen because he was felt to be too weak to play a wind instrument, and his older brother Marcel already played the violin.
-Beginners were not accepted at the Conservatoire, so Carlos took lessons from Marguerite Achard.
+Beginners were not accepted at the Conservatoire, so Carlos took lessons from a chanced-upon teacher, Marguerite Achard.
 After a few months, he had advanced enough that he was accepted as a pupil by Alphonse Hasselmans, professor of harp at the Conservatoire.
 After a year of study with Hasselmans, he entered the Conservatoire as a fully fledged harp pupil at the age of thirteen.
 In 1901, at age sixteen, Salzedo won the premier prix in harp and piano on the same day, an accomplishment unmatched to this day, and was awarded a Steinway grand piano.
-While a student, Salzedo freelanced as second harpist in the Orchestre Lamoureux as well as the orchestras of the Olympia theater and the Folies Bergère night club.
+While a student, Salzedo freelanced as second harpist in the Orchestre Lamoureux as well as the orchestras of the Olympia theater and the Folies Bergère.
 The director of the Conservatoire, Gabriel Fauré, approved Salzedo for a counterpoint class after he wrote a Bach fugue from memory.

 When Salzedo graduated, he was hired as a solo harpist, first orchestral harpist, and solo pianist at the New Casino in Biarritz under conductor/composer Piero Luigini.
 The following winter he toured Europe with the Concerts Colonne orchestra, followed by solo appearances as pianist and harpist with that orchestra.
 He made his Paris recital debut at age 18 as a harpist and pianist, in 1903, for which occasion he decided to change his name to Carlos from Léon-Charles Moise.
 About this time, a stroke paralyzed Gaston Salzedo, who handed over his position as synagogue music director to young Carlos.
 Salzedo also toured in solo performances around Europe, receiving glowing praise in the papers.